Music is a subjective art form, which is one of the reasons why its maintains such relevance in our lives.

-Based loosely upon the brash, arrogant groups who were certain of their success in the Perth music scene, Elephant was Kevin Parkers first taste of commercial success of the back of his second album Lonerism.
-While Parker admitted he did eventually grow tired of the song’s swagger, he hasn’t undersold its importance to his life and career: ‘Elephant paid for half my house’.
-While the true purpose behind the lyrics remains unknown, Parker had stated to NME in the past that the song is about being the bully rather than the loner, however in regards to their name, he goes on to say the impala represents not running away all the time, being scared of everything all the time.
+Based loosely upon the brash, arrogant groups who were certain of their success in the Perth music scene, Elephant was Kevin Parkers first taste of commercial success off the back of his second album Lonerism.
+While Parker admitted he did eventually grow tired of the song’s swagger, he hasn’t undersold its importance to his life and career, stating that ‘Elephant paid for half my house’.
+While the true purpose behind the lyrics remain unknown, Parker revealed to NME in the past that the song represents being the bully rather than the loner, however in regards to their name, he goes on to say the nature of the impala is not to run away being scared of everything all the time.

 Pink Floyd – Wish You Were Here – “We’re just two lost souls swimming in a fish bowl”

-Like the album that precedes it, wish you were here tackles the emotion of going through fame as the band had done off the back of Dark Side Of The Moon.
-Partly acting as a tribute to friend and band member Syd Barett and his battle with schizophrenia, the lyrics portray Waters dismay to see his friend so lost and disengaged from the world around him.
-The tape delay effect at the start, is purposely made to sound like an AM radio, representing the distance between the listener and the music.
+Like the album that precedes it, ‘Wish You Were Here’ tackles the emotion of going through fame as the band had done off the back of Dark Side Of The Moon.
+Partly acting as a tribute to friend and band member Syd Barett during his battle with schizophrenia, the lyrics portray Roger Waters dismay to see his friend so lost and disengaged from the world around him.
+Famed for their attention to detail, the opening tape-delay effect at the start, is purposely made to sound like an AM radio, representing the distance between the listener and the music.
 The main hook “Wish You Were Here” deals with our mental inability to engage with reality in times of hardship, a poignant sentiment that I believe we can all relate to.